SentometricsResearch/sentometrics/docs/INDEX.md

 summary(outBi)
 ```

 Instead of estimating the model once for the entire sample, it might be more interesting to perform the analysis several times with time rolling forward for a smaller sample size.
 This is enacted by setting `do.iter = TRUE`.
 At the same time, this will perform one-step ahead forecasts and provide an assessment of out-of-sample model performance across all iterations, both numerically and visually.
-Trying this out for a sample size of 5 years and only taking interest in the last 50 out-of-sample forecasts, you run the code below.
+Trying this out for a sample size of 5 years and only taking interest in the last 50 out-of-sample predictions, you run the code below.
 We also add the lag of the target variable as an explanatory variable.
-The output is an object of class `sentomodeliter`, in which you can find the repeated model estimations, but most importantly an overview of performance measures with respect to forecasting errors.
+The output is an object of class `sentomodeliter`, in which you can find the repeated model estimations, but most importantly an overview of performance measures with respect to prediction errors.
 The performance measures obviously depend on whether you run a linear or a logistic regression.

 ```R
 # adjust data to incorporate ESU's lag into the model